apache/openwhisk/docs/actions-new.md

 There is a [canonical test harness](../tests/src/test/scala/actionContainers/BasicActionRunnerTests.scala) for validating a new runtime.

-The harness will performing the following:
+The tests verify that the proxy can handle the following scenarios:
 * Test the proxy can handle the identity functions (initialize and run).
+* Test the proxy can handle pre-defined environment variables as well as initialization parameters.
+* Test the proxy properly constructs the activation context.
 * Test the proxy can properly handle functions with Unicode characters.
-* Test the proxy properly constructs the activation context.
 * Test the proxy can handle large payloads (more than 1MB).
 * Test the proxy can handle an entry point other than "main".
 * Test the proxy does not permit re-initialization.